a.k.a SpiderDan, the SkyScraperMan

 First International Sport Climbing Competition

 August, 1988, Dan Goodwin, in colaboration with Jeff Lowe, organized and constructed the world's tallest climbing wall for the First International Sport Climbing Competition at Snowbird, Utah.
 At the time of the competition, Dan Goodwin, who started a company called Sport Climbing Systems, was the only one constructing climbing walls in the country.
 After the competition, Goodwin went onto to construct climbing walls for Vail Health Club and Vanderbuilt University.
-But after Chouinard Equipment filed Chapter 11 in 1989, making it nearly impossible to acquire liability insurance, Goodwin decided to close up shop.
+However, when Chouinard Equipment filed Chapter 11 in 1989, it made nearly impossible to acquire liability insurance, forcing Dan to close his shop.